Guntershausen railway station

 Guntershausen railway station (Bahnhof Guntershausen) is a railway station in the municipality of Aadorf, in the Swiss canton of Thurgau.
 It is an intermediate stop on the standard gauge St. Gallen–Winterthur line of Swiss Federal Railways.
+Guntershausen station is located within fare zone 917 of the Ostwind tariff network.

+It opened in 1927, together with Algetshausen-Henau station situated on the same line.

 Services

 The following services stop at Guntershausen: